► A deep dive analysis inside Nio

 Remember Nio?
 The Chinese electric car maker shot to fame in 2017 with the launch of the EP9, a hotshot supercar that went on to claim the lap record for EVs at the Nürburgring’s Nordschleife.
 But there’s much more to Nio than just super-fast race cars masquerading as eco transport.
 The EP9 and Nio’s Formula E team are the Trojan horses for a deadly serious electric disruptor.

-The four-year-old start-up opened its doors to CAR at this spring’s Shanghai motor show, with access to the company’s founder and executive team.
+The seven-year-old start-up opened its doors to CAR at its Shanghai base back in 2019, with access to the company’s founder and executive team.
 Here’s why you should take notice of the upstart Tesla wannabe from China.

-1. The new Nio ET is a Model S clone
+1. The Nio ET is a Model S clone

-Proof that Nio should be taken seriously was provided in Shanghai by the global debut of the new ET Preview (pictured above).
+Proof that Nio should be taken seriously was provided at the 2019 Shanghai show by the global debut of the new ET Preview (pictured above).
 And, no, it doesn’t look very much like a concept car to us.
 This smoothly styled, production-ready 5.1m-long saloon is a warning shot across the bows of the Tesla Model S, taking Nio’s previously SUV-only tech and bringing it to the four-door saloon world.

 Fitted with nickel-cobalt-manganese battery packs boasting a choice of 70kWh or 84kWh capacities like the ES6 and ES8 crossovers, the saloon would broaden the brand’s appeal in marketplaces where sedans still rule.